Affiliate Disclosure

 Diabetes is the fastest-increasing disease worldwide, and existing treatments have been unable to prevent the development of chronic complications that can accompany it in many patients.

 You are not alone in this.
-More than 37 million people of all ages (about 11% of the population) in the U.S. have diabetes.
+Over 37 million people of all ages (about 11% of the population) in the U.S. have diabetes.
 Diabetes care requires strategic planning and lifestyle adjustments like a healthy diet, regular exercise, proper medication, stress management, and daily hygiene and wellness needs — at minimum.
 Ok - let's look at this together.

 What is diabetes?